 keepalived‑based solution for HA that we provide for on‑premises deployments.
 However, due to networking limitations in AWS and cloud environments in general, you cannot use that solution in the cloud.
 Nevertheless, AWS offers other options for achieving HA for NGINX Plus.
 For example, you can modify the on‑premises

-keepalived solution to work in AWS.
+keepalived solution to work in AWS, as detailed in our deployment guide.

 The table summarizes the four methods that we’ll describe in this post.